 Posted on March 29th, 2009

 If you are new here, you may also want to check out Sarah’s blog, Tucson Real Estate Market.
-As an experienced Tucson Long Realty agent, with 14 years of successfully selling residential property in Tucson, Sarah Ley feels it is important to provide information and insight on the Tucson, AZ real estate market, as well as the national real estate market.
+As an experienced Tucson real estate agent, with a career spanning from 1999 successfully selling residential property in Tucson, Sarah Ley feels it is important to provide information and insight on the Tucson, AZ real estate market, as well as the national real estate market, and things to be conscious of during your Tucson home purchase or sale.
 Sarah’s blog includes topics, news, and posts regarding Tucson investment properties, Tucson listings and homes for sale, Tucson home builders, and issues affecting consumers looking to buy or sell a home in Tucson.
 If you are in the market to buy or sell your Tucson home, or are just curious about the Tucson real estate market, please check out Sarah’s blog!

 Arizona is home to Sarah… Her family relocated to Scottsdale from the east coast when she was a year old.
 Sarah came to Tucson in 1987 to attend the University of Arizona.
 During her college years, she discovered what a magical place of unparalleled natural beauty Tucson and its surrounding desert is, and decided to make it her permanent home.
 Sarah is an experienced, understanding, sincere, and thoroughly dedicated real estate professional who gives 110% to her clients’ needs, and who greatly enjoys sharing the allure of Tucson with fellow residents and prospective residents.

 Sarah’s website was designed with you in mind.
-Because buying or selling a home involves much more than meets the eye, you’ll find information here on a wide range of topics relative to your move, as well as the Tucson community, local schools, and most important – homes for sale in Tucson.
-At any time, should you have a question or desire a more detailed explanation, please do not hesitate to contact Sarah by phone, (520) 404-0544 or e-mail email@example.com
+Because buying or selling a home involves much more than meets the eye, you’ll find information and a wide array of content here on topics relative to your move, as well as the Tucson community, local schools, and most importantly, real estate for sale in Tucson.
+This site was not designed primarily for property searches- but primarily with your needs in mind, particularly your need to educate yourself about the process of buying or selling a home- so that you feel empowered and confident about your decision to buy or sell, and your decision of working with a true professional.
+At any time, should you have a question or desire a more detailed explanation, please do not hesitate to contact Sarah by phone, (520) 404-0544 or e-mail her: email@example.com

 In addition to your primary residence, you may also be considering an investment purchase.
 You need an agent who has extensive knowledge and involvement in facilitating investment property purchases and sales- of which Sarah does.
 Please do not hesitate to contact Sarah anytime you have a question or a concern- even if it’s just a request for a good restaurant!
 Sarah’s business is built upon earning her client’s trust, and upon earning your trust and respect- creating a referral based business.
 Therefore, she does everything in her power to make sure that your Tucson home sale or purchase is smooth and hassle free.
 Sarah guarantees that you will be 100% satisfied with her services, and the value that she brings to your home buying or selling experience.